 The customer interacts with the paper prototype as if it is a “real” application, physically interacting with the paper interface just as they would the real thing.
 They are encouraged to explain their thinking out loud as much as possible.

 For each action the customer takes, the computer then moves/updates the paper prototype to reflect the new state in response to the customer’s action.
 As a general rule, the computer should not talk.

 For more formal forms, observers would typically watch for additional insights and capture notes.
 A facilitator may also be desired, as they can encourage the customer to ask questions and think aloud.

-If desired, alternate interaction flows and layouts, and/or modifications to proposed interactions can be quickly mocked up and tested if changes are desired.
+Alternate interaction flows and layouts, and/or modifications to proposed interactions can be quickly mocked up and tested if changes are desired.

-You are looking for places where the customer got stuck, was not able to find what she was looking for, or accidentally went down the wrong path.
+You are looking for places where the customer got stuck, was not able to find what they were looking for, or accidentally went down the wrong path.
 Anything that is misleading, confusing, or hard-to-find is noteworthy.
-For items like this, dig into what information the customer was missing that led to the confusion and how best that information might be provided (or how might the need for it be eliminated).
+For items like this, dig into what information the customer was missing that led to the confusion and how that information might be provided (or how might the need for it be eliminated).
 You can look for situations that may have come up where the response by the computer was not defined, or where an action was possible that you did not want to be possible.
-Also consider revisiting assumptions about your customers’ motivations or the knowledge and experience base they bring – the test may reveal incorrect assumptions and provide insight for improving your solution.
+Also consider revisiting assumptions about your customers’ motivations or the knowledge and experience base they bring — the test may reveal incorrect assumptions and provide insight for improving your solution.

 Confirmation bias is possible, especially if a facilitator or other participant knowledgeable about the software provides too many “hints” to the customer.